RustFestEU/blog.rustfest.eu/_posts/2019-08-29-cfp-committee-hard-at-work.md

 This step concludes with one long call where the proposals are split into accepted, waitlisted and rejected.

-Waitlisted means that we would have loved to accepted your talk, but do not have enough time slots to do so.
+Waitlisted means that we would have loved to accept your talk, but do not have enough time slots to do so.

 ## Confirming with speakers 📄